 Congenital mitral valve anomalies

-- Thickened, stiffened, deformed or fused valve flaps (leaflets)
+- Thick or stiff valve flaps (leaflets)

 - Heart tissue or heart muscle problems near the mitral valve

 - More than one opening in the area of the mitral valve (double-orifice valve)

 Types of heart valve disease caused by mitral valve anomalies include:

 - Narrowing of the valve (mitral valve stenosis).
 Stiffening of the leaflets and narrowing of the opening of the mitral valve reduces blood flow from the left atrium to the left ventricle.

 - Leaky mitral valve (mitral valve regurgitation).
 In this condition, the mitral valve flaps don't close tightly or they bulge backward (mitral valve prolapse) into the left atrium as your heart squeezes (contracts).
 As a result, the mitral valve leaks blood.

 You can have both mitral valve stenosis and mitral valve regurgitation.